XpressAI/xircuits.io/docs/getting-started/xircuits-interface.md

 ## The Workflow Canvas

-You will spend the majority of your time in the Xircuits workflow canvas.
-The following are the common interfaces that you will use:

-  1. Xircuits Toolbar
-  2. Component Interfaces
-  3. Link Interfaces
-  4. Context Menu Interface
-### Starting a Xircuits Canvas

 You can start the Xircuits workflow canvas in two ways:
 1. Opening an existing .xircuits file.
 2. Creating a new Xircuits canvas via launcher.